SwethaMurugan03/Freshworks-Assessment/README.md

 # Freshworks-Assessment
  CRD file-based key-value data store

- The data store must be exposed as a library to clients .
+ The data store is exposed as a library to clients .